 - Get your race kit ready including shoes, clothing, gels and drinks.
 No last-minute trips to the local running shop or ordering online.

 - Keep these final 24 hours very relaxed and easy, stay off your feet as much as you possibly can.

 - Stay positive and focused about your race plan – remind yourself of those key positives, then try to relax about tomorrow.
-Be excited about your virtual day and the novelty of taking part in hopefully the only ever Brighton Marathon virtual race.
+Be excited about your event!

 - A very easy 15-20 minute jog the day before works for many runners.
 It helps to keep the legs fresh for tomorrow and to help calm the nerves.
 Do this in the morning and keep it super easy.